SymphonyOSF/ElasticsearchKubernetes/Terraform/README.md

 #### Network module
 1. VPC in the desired region.
-2. N subnets in the created VPC, each on a different availability zone.
+2. N(custom #) of subnets in the created VPC, each on a different availability zone.
 3. Internet gateway for the VPC.
 4. Route table for the VPC.